PART 2 - UNRAVELING THE TRAUMA

 SPIRITUAL CRISIS

 Individuals may experience a profound spiritual crisis characterized by dread, loss of faith, or a deep sense of spiritual emptiness.
-This crisis may prompt a period of intense questioning, exploration, and reevaluation of beliefs and values.
+This crisis may prompt intense questioning, exploration, and reevaluation of beliefs and values.

 The Religious Trauma Survey